Spring 2014 Classes Begin

 Student Organization Minutes and Accountabilities Reporting

-The Student and Community Engagement Office is dedicated to providing opportunities for students to become productive citizens through the creation of a vibrant, synergistic, learning based community.
+The Office of Student and Community Engagement is dedicated to providing opportunities for students to become productive citizens through the creation of a vibrant, synergistic, learning based community.
 Through this community, we strive to create challenging programs and services, community partnerships, and student resources that contribute to the students’ intellectual, cultural, social, moral, ethical, and emotional growth and exploration while encourage self-governance.
 In doing so, we engage students in a wide and diverse range of pursuits within the University and the community that contributes to their foundation for a lifelong learning that will transform their lives and the lives of others.
 The educating of students to transform their aspirations and values into transforming our global community supports our institutional mission.
 We support and supplement our institutional mission through programs, resources, services, and a mutual-collegial relationship with campus offices to support students’ formal academic work.

 We believe: • students are at the center of our work; • students have a responsibility to themselves and their community; • students will encounter caring, compassionate, trained, and supportive professionals to aide them throughout their academic, personal, and professional pursuits; • students, faculty, staff, and members of the community create a student-centered learning environment; • in challenging students to ask questions, think about possible solutions to problems, and lead by creating solutions; and • in delivering high quality-learning outcome based programs and services.